figurate/bedrock-cli/README.md

 _NOTE:_ Terraform doesn't support different backend configurations for workspaces in a single configuration.
 This means that you must use the same state management configuration for all instances of a blueprint.
-If you need to manage multiple independent configuration sets you can override the blueprint home directory (see below).
+If you need to manage multiple independent configuration sets you can create and run in different blueprint directories.

 ### Config